CelesteClassic/newleste.p8/design/design_resort.md

 # Oshiro boss fight

 Because the fight takes place lineraly, it wouldn't be a challenge to implement.
 The boss is to be directly adapted for pico-8 from the Celeste 2018 version.
 The rooms for Oshiro should mostly be the same.
-Some rooms can be removed upon discussion over it and some new fan-made rooms can be added.

 Due to the already substantial amount of rooms for the resort chapter, the Oshiro boss fight should be limited to 6 long scrolling rooms.
 2 of them being inside the hotel, while the other four being on the roof.
 At the end the cutscene shall play as in the 2018 version.

-There shall not be a need to keep track of Oshiro health as the fight is only over when madeline reaches the last room.

 # Mess Levels Layout